DaSteff91/Habit_tracker_code/README.md

 └── README.md
 ```

-## Project and Code Structure
+## Project Structure

-Following the model-view-controll pattern and a seperation of concern approach using
+Following the model-view-controller pattern and a seperation of concern approach using
-- models: Database operations and business logic
+- models: Database access layer and business logic
 - views: Taking care of the user interface
 - controllers: Maintaining interactions between models and views
 - database: Ensuring data is stored in a defined manner